Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Experiments

 \subsubsection{Results}

-We evaluate our encrypted data evaluation framework on above three representative tasks of increasing scale and complexity.
-For each task, we report: \textbf{Model performance} (e.g., classification accuracy or perplexity) under normal, unencrypted training. \textbf{Fidelity of encrypted influence scores} is measured both by absolute error versus the plaintext baseline and by Pearson correlation. \textbf{Runtime overhead} introduced by our homomorphic steps, specifically the time to encrypt and decrypt the logged gradients, and the time to compute the influence function under CKKS.
+We evaluate our encrypted data evaluation framework on the above three representative tasks of increasing scale and complexity.
+For each task, we report: \begin{enumerate} \item \textbf{Model performance} (e.g., classification accuracy or perplexity) under normal, unencrypted training. \item \textbf{Fidelity of encrypted influence scores} is measured both by absolute error versus the plaintext baseline and by Pearson correlation. \item \textbf{Runtime overhead} introduced by our homomorphic steps, specifically the time to encrypt and decrypt the logged gradients, and the time to compute the influence function under CKKS. \end{enumerate}

 Across all three tasks, encrypted influence scores closely match plaintext ones.
 High fidelity ensures FHE-based valuations match plaintext decisions.
 These findings confirm two central claims, fidelity and scalability.
 First, secure influence computation is precise enough to make identical data valuation decisions as the plaintext method.
-Second, once gradients are projected through LoRA, the computational cost depends chiefly on the encrypted vector dimension—not the underlying model size—making encrypted influence feasible even for billion-parameter LLMs.
+Second, once gradients are projected through LoGra, the extra computational cost depends chiefly on the dimensionality of the encrypted vector rather than the underlying model size, making encrypted influence feasible even for billion-parameter LLMs.

-Also, the per-sample runtime observed ($\approx$ 0.15 seconds) suggests that the additional FHE overhead is linear in the number of samples and stable across tasks; budgeting teams can accurately forecast the computing expense for any scale, from a small 21‐sample probe to tens of thousands of records.
-Organizations can therefore estimate both the utility of acquiring new data and the computational budget required to evaluate it—while ensuring that sensitive data never leaves encrypted form.
+Also, the per-sample runtime observed ($\approx$ 0.15 seconds) suggests that the additional FHE overhead is linear in the number of samples and stable across tasks; budgeting teams can accurately forecast the computing expense for any scale, from a small 21‐sample probe to tens of thousands of data records.
+Organizations can therefore estimate both the utility of acquiring new data and the computational budget required to evaluate it, while ensuring that sensitive data never leaves encrypted form.